 - Gateway to private label products – Truth be told, you likely won't earn as much in retail arbitrage as you would selling your own products.
 At best, this approach is a great way to acquaint yourself with how to sell products on Amazon.
 Ultimately, you will want to earn more, which will encourage you to move away from this method to a more profitable one.

-4. Merch by Amazon
+5. Merch by Amazon

 While its competition has a larger foothold in the market due to years of existence, Merch by Amazon holds the advantage of millions of Amazon users at its disposal.

 At the moment, Merch by Amazon is not open to the public.
 You can only sign up and request an invitation in the hopes of getting an account soon.